mutoe/webhooks/README.md

 yarn global add @mutoe/webhooks

 webhooks

-# It will then generate a listener.js in your current directory, and then
+# It will then generate a listener.js and pull.sh in your current directory,
+# and then you can edit pull.sh to pull your repository, for example

+# The following line will switch to `/path/to/your/repo` and then
+# execute `git pull`
+#
+# sed -i "$ a\cd /path/to/your/repo\ngit pull" pull.sh

+# Next, run

 node listener
 # or